 That’s why we created these Grilled Chicken kebabs for you to make outdoors!
-Kebabs make for a light meal that are packed with protein and vitamins and take less than 20 minutes to cook.
+Kebabs make for a light meal that is packed with protein and vitamins and takes less than 20 minutes to cook.
 If you’re pressed for time, you can marinate the chicken and vegetables overnight and pop them on the grill the next day.
 The Eastern Shore Honey in the marinade gives the kebabs a delectable glaze and will caramelize nicely on the grill.
 Blueberry Honey is great for grilling, though you can use whatever variety you like.

 One great thing about kebabs is that you can mix and match what you throw together.
 If you only want chicken (this would be a great way to grill chicken for a salad), go for it!
-Vegetarians can pick their favorite vegetables and use this marinade to have a tasty light lunch or for dinner serve with a lentil salad.
+Vegetarians can pick their favorite vegetables and use this marinade to have a tasty light lunch or for dinner served with a lentil salad.